min-hinthar/spring2life/README.md

 npm run dev
 ```

-Visit `http://localhost:3000` to explore the patient flows and `http://localhost:3000/admin` for the dashboard.
+Visit `http://localhost:3000` to explore the patient flows, `http://localhost:3000/auth` to sign in, `http://localhost:3000/dashboard` for the patient portal, and `http://localhost:3000/admin` for the coordinator dashboard.

 ## 🗂️ Project Structure